 After the procedure, patients are advised to go home and rest.
 While you may experience mild discomfort and swelling, you can typically control this with painkillers and the application of an ice pack.
 Most patients return to their normal activities within a day or two.

 If the doctor does not place the implant at the same time as your bone grafting surgery, you will need to wait for the site to heal.
 If, after three to six months, the graft has successfully triggered new growth, we can plan an appointment for implant placement.

 Take the First Step

-If you want to learn more about the risks, benefits, and possible alternatives to bone grafting, we encourage you to reach to our team at Stubbs Dental.
-Contact us today to reserve a time for your complimentary bone grafting consultation.
+If you want to learn more about the risks, benefits, and possible alternatives to bone grafting, we encourage you to reach out to our team at Stubbs Dental.
+Contact us today to reserve a time for your bone grafting appointment.